 William Wordsworth had an office here, in Church St, as a result of his role as Collector of Stamps for Westmorland.
 He was elected to the post soon after his family moved to their house at Rydal Mount.

 St Mary’s Church, completed in 1854, was designed by Sr George Gilbert Scott in the Early English style.
 It is mainly of local ‘blue’ stone, with a sandstone spire, an unusual feature for a Lakeland church.
 There is a chapel devoted to the memory of William Wordsworth.

 A short walk from the centre of the village leads to Stock Ghyll Force, a spectacular 70 foot waterfall which may be viewed safely from a railed viewpoint.
 In spring the area under the trees is a carpet of daffodils.
 Once there were 12 watermills driven by the power of Stock Ghyll and other local becks.
-The 17th Century Bridge House over Stock Ghyll is one of the most photographed scenes in Lakeland, and is now a shop and information centre for the National Trust, and you can visit without charge to see the 2 sparsely furnished rooms.
+The 17th Century Bridge House over Stock Ghyll is one of the most photographed scenes in Lakeland.
+It is owned by the National Trust, and you can visit without charge to see the 2 sparsely furnished rooms.

 Ambleside has now become a major tourist resort with shops, hotels and restaurants, and is one of the best town bases for exploring the Lake District.

 Every year on the first Saturday in July, Ambleside celebrates its Rushbearing Festival.
 This custom dates back to the days when the earthen floor of the church was strewn with rushes for warmth and cleanliness.